envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A:: With a base case.
 Recursion breaks a task down into smaller tasks which terminate at the base case.
 This base case termination prevents the function from calling itself infinitely.

 Q:: What are the 3 rules for recursion?
-A:: 1.Identify the base case
+A:: 1.
+Identify the base case
-2.Identify the recursive case
+2. Identify the recursive case
-3.Return something in the base case and return your recursive calls so the value from the base case persists through the call stack
+3. Return something in the base case and return your recursive calls so the value from the base case persists through the call stack

 Q:: Write two functions that finds the factorial of any number.
 One should use recursive, the other should just use a for loop